Spectres & Souls

 ‘But over these six years we have witnessed the power-holders enjoying freedom.
 The more power you have the more freedom you enjoy; the less power you have the more circumscribed your freedom.
 The people have no power, so they have no freedom…

 ‘The Republic should be governed by the rule of law, but over the past six years we have seen administrative power used repeatedly to interfere with the operation of the law.
 If you are not obedient I’ll buy you off; if you fail to comply I will arrest you, or have you killed.
-Lawmakers have been prostituted by the power-holders and they have they way at will…’
+Lawmakers have been prostituted by the power-holders who have their way …’

 When the series was rebroadcast this material had been removed.
 As a result of Towards a Republic, in 2004 the State Administration of Radio, Film and Television established a new oversight group that would now police the production and censoring of all materials not only related to the revolution but of history overall.
 It was this same government group that in early 2011, as rumours and power-play swelled in Beijing and elsewhere, placed a ban on films and TV shows that speculated either about the past or the future.
 As political speculation unsettled Party equanimity, the possibility that people could contemplate alternative scenarios also seemed unsettling.
 In particular, shows featuring time travel (known as chuanyue ju 穿越剧) were interdicted as they ‘lack positive thoughts and meaning’ and ‘goes against Chinese heritage’.